Natchuuuu/day-night/README.md

 >Day Brightness

-Brightness level during the night, between 0 and 50.
+Brightness level during the day, between 0 and 50.

 >Night Brightness

-Brightness level during day, between 0 and 50.
+Brightness level during night, between 0 and 50.
+Please be aware a setting of 0 is the equivalent of no moonlight, requiring lights in the environment or equipped on your character for proper navigation.

+>Startup Message

+If checked, sends a game-message reminder if you don't have 117 HD enabled on start-up.

 >Color Settings

 Choose the color for the day/night skybox/fog.
-Be aware that the dynamic skybox overrides the Day Color when the 117 HD plugin is enabled.
-The Night Color works for all graphical modes.
+Please keep in mind that the dynamic skybox option overrides the Day Color when the 117 HD plugin is enabled.

+>Use Dynamic Sky

+If checked, use the dynamic 117HD sky for daytime when possible.
+Otherwise uses your day color.

 ## Future Tasks: